Orłowice: History

-Industrial
+Industry

 On west from village, at Zajęcznik (595 m) foot is quarry "Jerzy" state in which was mined.
 The factory of felt plates was in village second the largest industrial institution.
 This institution does not function at present (it was done away).
 It from acting at present in village of typically industrial institutions there is the sawmill.

 Transport

 They through village lead two province roads: